klunk386/synth8/README.md

 - ADSR envelopes and LFOs for time-based and cyclical modulation
 - Fully programmatic voice creation and connection
 - Dynamic voice activation and automatic cleanup
+- Mixer class to combine layered voices or chords
 - Easily extensible for new signal types or control inputs

 ---